Personal Information Protection Law of the People's Republic of China: Impact assessments

-Contractual Elements
+Contractual elements

-Agreements are required when a handler entrusts personal data handing to another handler.
-Some law firms have suggested this will resuit in specific standard contractual clauses ("SCC"), similar to in the GDPR.
+Agreements are required when a handler entrusts personal data handling to another handler.
+Some law firms have suggested this will result in specific standard contractual clauses ("SCC"), similar to in the GDPR.

-Breach Notification
+Breach notification

 All data leaks must be reported internally, and if "harm may have been created" they may be required to notify the individuals affected.
 Notification details must include: